COURSE SUMMARY

 • Effective goal setting

-• High level development of personal methodology in preparation and execution of performance
+• High-level development of personal methodology in the preparation and execution of performance

 • A sound and practical understanding of current and future technological directions in the entertainment industry